Skip to main content

 • Deterministic key-rotation cutover avoids signer ambiguity at sequence boundaries

-• Protocol treasury address is governance-controlled; compromise of a publisher treasury does not affect protocol fee collection
+• Protocol treasury is the chain-wide system Treasury (0x08); its address is governance-controlled and compromise of any publisher treasury does not affect protocol fee collection.

-• Entitlement state is on-chain and verifiable; no off-chain key service trust assumptions
+• StreamAccess state is on-chain and verifiable; the CBSS committee enforces the off-chain key delivery contract.

 Backwards Compatibility

-4. Push delivery no longer gates on entitlement — ciphertext is delivered to all subscribers regardless of payment status.
-Decryption is the access-control boundary, not transport.
+• Ciphertext is delivered to all subscribers regardless of payment status.
+Decryption — not transport — is the access-control boundary.

 Reference Implementation Notes (Non-normative)